seoulai/seoulai.github.io/hackathon.md

 env.participate(your_id, mode)

 # Calling reset in HACKATHON mode fetches the cash and balance
-# It is different from calling reset in TEST as your cash and balance will not be reset.
+# It is different from calling reset in TEST mode as your cash and balance will not be reset.
 obs = env.reset()
 ...
 ```